dhanalakshmip01/learn-terraform/day2/readme.md

 * **`+/-` replace:** Terraform must **delete** and **re-create** the resource (e.g., changing a VM's subnet).
 * **`-` destroy:** The resource will be removed.

----

-**Next Step:** Would you like me to create a **"Day 2 Lab Challenge"** for your students to test their understanding of the workflow?